IoTKETI/oneM2MBrowser/README.md

 # oneM2MBrowser

-oneM2MBrowser is a tool for monitoring the oneM2M resources in the Mobius Yellow Turtle([Mobius-yt](https://github.com/IoTKETI/Mobius)).
+oneM2MBrowser is a tool for monitoring the oneM2M resources in the Mobius Yellow Turtle([Mobius](https://github.com/IoTKETI/Mobius)).
 It is working base on oneM2M HTTP RESTful API and MQTT Message.
-It was designed for helping developer to easily work with Mobius-yt.
+It was designed for helping developer to easily work with Mobius.

 ## Getting Started